Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: The instantaneous entrance condition and the Feller property

-In case (I), they established under condition \eqref{instantaneousEntrance} and a regularity of the transition semigroup, that the state space can be extended to $[0,\infty]$, and the transition semigroup has the Feller property on it.
+In \cite{entranceBdry}, they established for conservative strong Markov processes with condition \eqref{instantaneousEntrance} and a regularity of the transition semigroup, that the state space can be extended to $[0,\infty]$, and the transition semigroup has the Feller property on it.

 \begin{Thm}[{\citet[Theorem 2.2]{entranceBdry}}] Let $I = [0,\infty)$ and $X$ is conservative.
 Suppose \eqref{instantaneousEntrance} and the following hold: \begin{enumerate} \item For every $f \in C$, $p_{t}f(x) \in C$. \item For every $f \in C$ and $x \in I$, $\lim_{t \to 0}p_{t}f(x) = f(x)$. \end{enumerate} Then there exist a Feller semigroup $(\bar{p}_{t})_{t \geq 0}$ on $C([0,\infty])$ such that $\bar{p}_{t}f(x) = p_{t}f(x) \ (f \in C([0,\infty]),\ x \in I)$.
 Moreover, any associated Hunt process $Y=(\Omega', \cF', \cF'_{t}, Y_{t}, \theta'_{t}, \bP'_{x})$ on $[0,\infty]$ is conservative and instantaneously entrance to $I$ from $\infty$: